WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

      - `:host { color: #00a; }`

-4. A selectors declared in an (indirect) descendant tree of *host1's shadow tree*. `Indirect` means it's not a direct child tree
+4. A selector declared in an (indirect) descendant tree of *host1's shadow tree*. `Indirect` means it's not a direct child tree

      It can match `host4` because `::slotted` matches the distributed nodes, instead of assigned nodes.
 Note that we still support *re-distribution* mechanism.
 See [Composition example] for details.